Home vegetable gardening

 - Melons (PDF 104kb) provides information about melons, including planting, care, pest problems and harvesting.
 (EHN 99)

 - Melon demonstration describes melon cultural requirements, varieties grown, results, and tasting comments from a demonstration at the Fair Oaks Horticulture Center in 2007.

-- Sweet Potatoes in Sacramento gives information for growing sweet potatoes including growing slips, planting, caring for, harvesting and storing them.
+- Sweet Potatoes (PDF) in Sacramento gives information for growing sweet potatoes including growing slips, planting, caring for, harvesting and storing them.

 - Sweet potato experiment describes the growing experiment conducted at the Fair Oaks Horticulture Center in 2013.

 - Tomatoes, cherry (PDF 168kb) describes the cultural requirements, varieties grown (with pictures), results, and tasting comments from a cherry tomato demonstration at the Fair Oaks Horticulture Center in 2007.
 (GN 109)

 - Tomato varieties (PDF 104KB) favored by Sacramento County Master Gardeners.
 (GN 147)

 - Vegetable Container Planting Tips (PDF) gives information about growing vegetables in containers, including the best vegetables and varieties.
 (GN 140)

 - Soil and Plant Tissue Testing Laboratories (PDF).
 (GN 130)